ORIGINS AND Leadership

 James Mason Crafts, 1897–1900

 The Institute’s chief executive officer is the president.
-Senior academic and administrative officers include the chancellor, provost, executive vice president, associate provost, deans of the schools, vice presidents, dean for graduate education, dean for undergraduate education, dean for student life, director of digital learning, director of the Institute Libraries, and Institute community and equity officer.
+Senior academic and administrative officers include the provost, chancellor, executive vice president, chancellor for academic advancement, associate provost, deans of the schools, vice presidents, dean for graduate education, dean for undergraduate education, dean for student life, dean of digital learning, director of the Institute Libraries, and Institute community and equity officer.
 The Institute’s academic departments and divisions—each under the leadership of a head, director, or associate dean—are organized within the five schools.
 In addition, numerous interdisciplinary laboratories and centers have been organized to facilitate research in fields that extend across traditional boundaries.

 The MIT Faculty determines the Institute's educational policy.
 The Faculty meets monthly and conducts much of its business through elected standing committees.